Maxwell Institute

 The Neal A. Maxwell Institute for Religious Scholarship, or Maxwell Institute, is a research institute at Brigham Young University (BYU).
-Made up of faculty and visiting scholars who study religion (primarily the Church of Jesus Christ of Latter-day Saints), the institute's namesake is a former LDS apostle.
-Neal A. Maxwell is known by Latter-day Saints and others for his writings and sermons.
+The institute consists of faculty and visiting scholars who study religion, primarily the Church of Jesus Christ of Latter-day Saints (LDS Church).
+The institute is named after a former LDS Church apostle, known for his writings and sermons.

 The LDS Church identifies the Maxwell Institute as one of several third-party church affiliates offering gospel study resources.

 History

 The Maxwell Institute was established in 2006 as an umbrella organization for several of BYU's academic initiatives, including: the Middle Eastern Texts Initiative (METI), the Center for the Preservation of Ancient Religious Texts (CPART), the Laura F. Willes Center for Book of Mormon Studies, and the Foundation for Ancient Research and Mormon Studies (FARMS).
 By 2013, FARMS had become fully absorbed into the institute's Willes Center.

-In 2012, a debate was sparked when the Maxwell Institute's former director Gerald Bradford removed Daniel C. Peterson from a long-time editorship of the FARMS Review, shortly after it had been renamed the Mormon Studies Review.
+In 2012, a debate was sparked when the Maxwell Institute's director Gerald Bradford removed Daniel C. Peterson from a long-time editorship of the FARMS Review, shortly after it had been renamed the Mormon Studies Review.
 Peterson retained his position as editor of the Middle Eastern Texts Initiative (METI) until resigning in September 2013.

 Under new leadership following Bradford's retirement in 2015, the Maxwell Institute underwent a series of internal and external reviews to determine its future direction.
 J. Spencer Fluhman was appointed director in 2016, and the Maxwell Institute began restructuring.
 Together with BYU administration and a new advisory board, Fluhman announced a new mission statement in March 2018.

 As part of this restructuring, METI was transferred to the international publisher Brill.
 CPART completed its final project in 2017.
 The institute also published the Mormon Studies Review from 2013 through 2018, when complete ownership was transferred to the University of Illinois Press.

 In November 2018, BYU announced plans to move the Maxwell Institute into the south wing of BYU's West View Building, taking place in 2020.